• Skip to primary navigation

 To avoid trying to locate a pharmacy when you would rather be sightseeing — not to mention the possibly embarrassing conversation likely to ensue with the pharmacist — keep MiraLAX® Mix-In Pax with you.

 The individual packets are a travel-ready size that easily fit into your purse pocket or cosmetic case.
-I pack all my medicines into a clear, quart-size plastic bag.
+I pack all my medicines into a clear, quart-size reusable TSA-approved toiletry bag.
 That way it is easy to find them when I’m not feeling well.

 Please note that TSA does not allow powders in your carry-on bag as of June 30, 2018.
 So, as you pack for your next flight, make sure you put MiraLAX® Mix-In Pax in your checked baggage.